AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/edit-transfer.md

 # Edit a transfer

-Saved transfers can be edited by adding adding or removing AF elements and/or PI points.
+Saved transfers can be edited by adding or removing AF elements and/or PI points.

 **Note:** Your transfer settings affect if streams and data get replicated or deleted from cloud storage after you have removed elements or explicit PI points from your transfer.
 See [Name the transfer and set data privacy settings](xref:transfer-data) for details.